Eat These 12 Foods If You Want to Be, You Know, More Regular

 "Constipation can have so many causes, including dehydration, lack of dietary fiber, lack of exercise, and a change in routine such as travel," explains Sarah Rueven, RD, MS, CDN, founder of Rooted Wellness.
 "Stress and anxiety can also play a role in GI changes like constipation.
 When we feel anxious, nervous, or stressed, our brain releases hormones that can then affect the nerves in our GI tract, leading to changes in bowel habits such as constipation or diarrhea."
 And there might be other causes like medications or supplements that are affecting your regularity.
 Or you could have an underlying medical condition like irritable bowel syndrome (IBS) or colorectal cancer.

 Also, some people are more susceptible to constipation.
-According to The Cleveland Clinic, older people and women who are pregnant or have just given birth are two groups that might experience it more.
+According to The Cleveland Clinic, older people and women who are pregnant or have just given birth are two groups might experience it more.
 Rueven recommends that anyone experiencing a sudden change in bowel habits speak to their doctor to see if it's a sign of another condition.

 And while constipation can be so frustrating and worrying at times, there are some things you can do to relieve it or avoid it altogether.
 The Cleveland Clinic suggests regular exercise as a way to both treat and prevent it.
 Also, experts there suggest even looking at how you sit on the toilet, as raising your feet, leaning back, or squatting might help.